How to Prepare for IEP Meetings

 Collect information about different learning programs in your area that may be helpful to your child.
 You can ask your child's teachers and school administrators or check with your local learning disabilities association for information on such programs.
 Before the IEP meeting, visit several of these programs to get an idea of what they're all about.
 Take notes and organize them for the IEP meeting.

-Be Prepared and Get Organized
+8 Tips To Be Prepared and Get Organized

 1. Obtain a copy of the school's IEP form

 Reading through this before the IEP meeting will enable you to become familiar with what you will be filling out at the IEP meeting.
-IEP forms typically ask you to fill in
+IEP forms typically ask you to fill in the following:

 - Goals and objectives: List goals such as linguistic, social, vocational, cognitive, self-growth, independence, and general academic goals you have for your child.
 Think broadly from math and reading skills to building healthy relationships to successful independent living.
 Consider what steps it will take for your child to accomplish these goals.

 - Transition services: List any support programs that help children transition into vocational settings and advanced placements.
-Typically, this is offered to children 16 years of age or older, but check with your state's laws.
+Typically, this is offered to children 16 years of age or older but check with your state's laws.
 It may be offered as early as 14.

 - Additional educational elements: This includes any other elements that will help your child succeed, like certain teaching methods or curricula.